bloombloombloom/Bloom/src/TargetController/README.md

 When a component needs to write to the target's program memory, it must enable programming mode on the target.
-This can be done by issuing the `EnableProgrammingMode` command to the TargetController (see `TargetControllerConsole::enableProgrammingMode()`).
+This can be done by issuing the `EnableProgrammingMode` command to the TargetController (see `TargetControllerService::enableProgrammingMode()`).
 Once programming mode has been enabled, the TargetController will reject any subsequent commands that involve debug operations (such as `ResumeTargetExecution`, `ReadTargetRegisters`, etc), until programming mode has been disabled.